theanine3D/resynthesizer_blender/README.md

 # Resynthesizer for Blender

-Texture healing for Blender's Texture Paint mode: select faces on your mesh and **Resynthesize** regenerates the texture under them from the surrounding texels — removing blemishes, baked-in shadows, logos, or seam artifacts while matching the surrounding pattern.
+Texture healing for Blender's Texture Paint mode: select faces on your mesh and **Resynthesize** regenerates the part of the texture on those faces by analyzing their surroundings (similar to Photoshop's Content Aware Fill) — removing blemishes, baked-in shadows, logos, or seam artifacts while matching the surrounding pattern.

 Powered by the [Resynthesizer](https://github.com/bootchk/resynthesizer)